davenakasone/rsa306b_api_applications/README.md

 # Program Concept
--the goal is to make a program that can interface with the Tekronix RSA306B Spectrum Analyzer -scanning a range of 0.5 GHz to 1.5 GHz is the likely range of partial discharges -field testing will be needed to determine a specific range and power -when successful interfacing is achived, power equipment can be monitored -other enhancements are possible when interfacing is satisfactory
+- the goal is to make a program that can interface with the Tekronix RSA306B Spectrum Analyzer
+- scanning a range of 0.5 GHz to 1.5 GHz is the likely range of partial discharges
+- field testing will be needed to determine a specific range and power
+- when successful interfacing is achived, power equipment can be monitored
+- other enhancements are possible when interfacing is satisfactory

 ## Resources
 - this repository          : [here](https://github.com/davenakasone/rsa306b_api_applications)